 * Picture credits:

-Newspaper extracts: The British Library Board, via Findmypast
+Lloyd’s Weekly report: The British Library Board, via Findmypast

 Martin J Wiener’s Convicted Murderers and the Victorian Press: Condemnation vs Sympathy can be downloaded (PDF) here